Judge delays release of additional Tyre Nichols video - NewsBreak

 Blake Ballin, attorney for defendant Desmond Mills Jr., said in a statement on behalf of his client that the judge’s decision would help ensure a fair trial.

 “Police department investigations often uncover evidence that is irrelevant, prejudicial, misleading or inadmissible.
 The order issued today will allow all parties to review the information that the Memphis Police Department wants to release to ensure that the public is not exposed to such evidence,” Ballin said.
-Tyre Nichols videos show what happened in fatal Memphis traffic stop
+Virginia married couple stole $2.5 million in COVID relief funds

 While giving an update on the internal investigation of the Tyre Nichols case Tuesday, Jennifer Sink announced that the city’s administrative investigation is complete.
 They have had hearings for all of the employees, and they are now ready to release additional information to the public.